-If you’re running your own E-commerce business, shipping is a huge part of your everyday operation.
+If you’re running your own eCommerce business, shipping is a huge part of your everyday operation.
 Your packages have to reach your customers somehow, right?
 That’s why it’s SO important to have a strong handle on shipping with USPS.
 We’ll level with you: most small businesses aren’t shipping with USPS correctly!
 We want to make sure you know what you’re doing, so we created this guide to help you out.
-We covered as many basic on shipping with USPS that we could think of, so you can refer back to this guide whenever you need to!
+We covered as many basics on shipping with USPS as we could think of, so you can refer back to this guide whenever you need to!
 Let’s dive right in, shall we?

-Why Should I Be Shipping with USPS?
+Why Should I Ship with USPS?

 Choosing the right shipping carrier can be a pickle.
-However, if you’re running an E-commerce business, the choice is pretty obvious.
+However, if you’re running an eCommerce business, the choice is pretty obvious.
 USPS is the best carrier for E-commerce businesses due to their competitive prices on shipping small, heavy parcels like subscription boxes.
 Also, you can easily access USPS discounts with shipping software.
 There’s a lot to know when it comes to all the different USPS mail classes and postage pricing tiers, but don’t fret.
 We’ve got you covered.

 As anyone who’s ever mailed a letter or shipped a package knows, you need to purchase postage in order to send anything.
 When most people think of buying postage, they think of walking their package into the Post Office, waiting in line, and purchasing stamps at the counter.
 However, there are a number of ways you can buy postage in today’s day and age—and you can get hooked up with some pretty serious discounts if you’re willing to turn some stones over.